Freyja-moth/bevy_html_lite/README.md

 let sections = sections!(<span color = "#5BCEFA"> { "We" } </span> <span color = "#F5A9B8"> { "now" } </span> { "have" } <span color = "#F5A9B8"> { "Color" } </span> <span color = "#5BCEFA"> { "!" } </span>)
 ```

-> The default color should be set with [DefaultTextColor]
+> The default color should be set with [DefaultTextColor](https://github.com/Freyja-moth/bevy_html_lite/blob/main/src/plugin.rs#L24)

 ## Plugins
-There is a default plugin called [DefaultHtmlLiteDisplayPlugin] that uses observer to spawn and despawn text.
+There is a default plugin called [DefaultHtmlLiteDisplayPlugin](https://github.com/Freyja-moth/bevy_html_lite/blob/main/src/plugin.rs#L34) that uses observer to spawn and despawn text.
 It largely exists to give users an example on how to use this crate and I would not recommended using it beyond playing around.

-You should probably create your own implementation for any serious project as what you create will likely be far more likely to suite you tastes.
+You should probably create your own implementation for any serious project as what you create will be far more likely to suite you tastes.

 ### Implemented stuff
 Currently the only implemented tags are <i> and <b>.
-You can still use other tags (which is useful for colors), they simply won't have any special effects (for now)
+You can still use other tags (which is useful for colors), they simply won't have any special effects (for now).
-The only attribute available at the moment is color
+The only attribute available at the moment is color.

 ### Things yet to do
 For the time being you can't load parse from a file due to the way the macro works.
-This will likely be changed in the future.
-More tags for fancy stuff
+More tags for fancy stuff!

 #### For those reading the source code
 Yes I am aware this is not the best code in the world, this was written in about a day.
 If you know a better way of doing it please let me know with a pull request or issue.